owssss/SQL-Projects/Trends in American Baby Names.md

 ```
 # Conclusion
 In this project, I demonstrated my proficiency in SQL by leveraging Common Table Expressions, aggregations, window functions, and joins.
 Using these techniques, I uncovered key insights that met the client's needs and provided valuable education on the common usage patterns of American baby names.
+After all, even the slightest information like baby names, would help a particular business.